syncrosim/pysyncrosim/docs/quickstart.rst

 	.. _SyncroSim software framework: https://syncrosim.com

 To complete this tutorial, you must `install SyncroSim`_ and `install pysyncrosim`_.
-You will also need to install the `helloworldTimePy`_ SyncroSim Package.
+You will also need to install the `helloworldTimePy`_ SyncroSim package.

 	.. _install SyncroSim: https://syncrosim.com/download/
 	.. _install pysyncrosim: https://pysyncrosim.readthedocs.io/en/latest/install.html